horijon/Multithreading/readme.txt

 1) Executors.newFixedThreadPool(fixedPoolSize); -> (LinkedBlockingQueue) creates a pool of size = fixedPoolSize
 2) Executors.newCachedThreadPool(); -> (SynchronousQueue that holds only 1 task) creates a pool with dynamic number of size, used when the number of tasks is unknown.
-When a task comes to the queue, then it searches for any thread is that is free, if it is, then it uses it otherwise it creates a new thread for that 1 task.
+When a task comes to the queue, then it searches for any thread if that is free, and if any free thread is available then it uses it, otherwise it creates a new thread for that task.
     Also, if any thread remains idle for more than around 60 seconds then the thread will be killed.
 3) Executors.newScheduledThreadPool(poolSize); -> (DelayedWorkQueue) creates a pool with size = poolSize.
     It will create threads more than the poolSize if needed to execute more tasks at the same time.